Healthy Homes Assessment Maraenui

 Maraenui Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Maraenui and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement for all Maraenui and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate conformance with each Healthy Homes Standard that apply or will be applied throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standards that apply or will apply during the tenancy of your rental home.

-• Property managers and private landlords are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.
+• Private landlords and property managers have to ensure their rental properties comply to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.

-• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes